grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 ## URL Grouping

-By default, requests report the name tag with the value of the request URL.
-For URLs that contain dynamic parts, this might not be desirable since it can introduce a large number of unique URLs in the metrics stream.
-The below code shows a situation when you'll access 100 different URLs but may want them all reported using one single metric:
+By default, tags have a `name` field that holds the value of the request URL.
+If your test has dynamic URL paths, you might not want this behavior, which could bring a large number of unique URLs into the metrics stream.
+For example, the following code accesses 100 different URLs:

 <CodeGroup labels={["grouping.js" ]} lineNumbers={[true]}>